jon-jacky/Piety/BRANCH.md

 create, test, and run a nontrivial application, working only in [edsel](editors/edsel.md).
 We will see if *edsel* really is usable as a standalone development environent.
 We will make changes in *edsel* as needed  to support this.
-The application might be a text-only web browser that displays web pages in *edsel* windows.
+A good application to try might be a text-only web browser that displays web pages in *edsel* windows.

 Branches recently merged into *master*: